Not done yet? Supreme Court conservatives flex muscle in sweeping rulings

 But the chief justice was unable to attract any support from his colleagues on the right, including the three justices nominated by former President Donald Trump.

-Justices Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett helped form the majority to overrule Roe, and fulfill a prophecy from then-candidate Trump that his high court picks would vote just that way.
+Justices Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett helped form the majority to overrule Roe, and fulfil a prophecy from then-candidate Trump that his high court picks would vote just that way.

 They were selected after careful screening by the Trump White House and conservative interest groups that was designed to avoid the disappointment produced by earlier GOP nominees such as Justices David Souter and Anthony Kennedy, whose votes helped preserve Roe 30 years ago.